bondimachine/EsPPU/README.md

 As such, we also added support for emulating the APU.

-You'll need to build an external chip select signal /AS for the APU when address is between 4000-4017; excluding 4016.
+You'll need to build an external chip select signal /AS for the APU when address is between 4000-4017; excluding 4014 and 4016.
 4017 actually needs to combine the signals from the joystick support circuits.

 ```
 D39(VN) - A3
-D34     - A4
-D35     - A5
+D35     - A4
 D33     - Audio out
 D26     - /AS
 ```